-It is the responsibility of the attending First Aider or member of staff in charge of the activity when the injury occurred (trips, sporting events) Houseparents or Matron (if the accident happens in the Boarding House) to ensure that the correct documentation is filled out.
+It is the responsibility of the attending First Aider or relevant member of staff in charge of the activity when the injury occurred to ensure that the correct documentation is filled out.
 If in doubt the Bursar should be notified for advice on reporting and the correct forms to be used.

-The Accident Forms are kept in the Medical Room and it is the responsibility of the School Nurse to ensure that these records are correctly maintained.
-Details of any accidents/injuries should also be recorded in the appropriate medical notes by the School Nurse.
+The HSE accident forms are kept in the Medical Room, and it is the responsibility of the School Nurse to ensure that these records are correctly maintained.
+Details of any accidents/injuries should also be recorded on ISAMS by the medical team.

 The Bursar holds accountability as the Responsible Manager to fulfil the obligations of this title.
-Accident reports/statistics will be made available to the Headmaster and the Governing Body through written reports.
+Accident reports/statistics will be made available to the Head Teacher and the Governing Body through written reports.
 Accident statistics will be presented to the Health and Safety Committee in a written report, at least every term.
-The Headmaster will be made aware of all RIDDOR incidents/accidents as soon as they are reported.
+The Head Teacher will be made aware of all RIDDOR incidents/accidents as soon as they are reported.